Standing Stones of Stenness

 The Standing Stones of Stenness are part of the Heart of Neolithic Orkney World Heritage Site, and this guided walk provides insight into the history of the stones, as well as some of the secrets of the site.
 The walk also includes a visit to the nearby Barnhouse Neolithic village.

-The Rangers will host walking tours every Wednesday at 10am until 10th May 2023, then daily from 15th May 2023 until 15th September 2023.
-Walks will then be held on the 20th and 27th of September 2023.
+The Rangers will host walking tours every Wednesday at 10am during the autumn and winter months.
 The walk will last for around an hour, they are free and there is no need to book.
 Meet at the entrance to the stone circle.

 - Car parking is next to the Stones and it is a short walk from there to the Barnhouse settlement.